-This week we’re delighted to bring you a guest blog from Norma Tauiliili, who spent the week with us as a WWOOFer, but a WWOOFer with a difference!
+We’re delighted to bring you a guest blog from Norma Tauiliili, who spent a week with us as a WWOOFer (Willing Worker on Organic Farms) back in 2017.
+She was a WWOOFer with a difference!

-We very much enjoyed having Norma stay with us, and feel like we definitely learned as much from her as she did from us.
+It was great having Norma stay with us, and definitely learned as much from her as she did from us.
 We look forward to staying in touch and strengthening our connection with WIBDI.

 Hi, my name is Norma Tauiliili from Samoa.
 I have been offered the Royce and Jean Abbey scholarship by the Rotary Club of Bendigo to spend 3 months in Australia.